 4. Use non-verbal gestures to complement your verbal message.

 5. Summarize and repeat key points if necessary.

 6. Never dispute beliefs or argue with the elderly.

-Contact Friendly Faces Senior Care, expert providers of senior in home care Houston and the surrounding areas trust, for help communicating effectively with seniors or for more information on how our services can help you and your loved ones.
+Contact Friendly Faces Senior Care, expert providers of home health care in Pearland and the surrounding areas, for help communicating effectively with seniors or for more information on how our services can help you and your loved ones.